ansh1kaax/Swiggy-redesigned-Product/README.md

 ## 📬 Feedback
 Open to collaborations, suggestions, or UX/game/app ideas you’d like to see explored!
 Have more ideas?
 Lets connect over Linkedin and make it happen.

+🛡️ This is a protected concept project.
+Viewing is welcome — but **forking, reuploading, or reusing any part** of this without permission is not allowed.
+© 2025 Anshika.
+All rights reserved.